-Computer-based modeling tools have largely grown out of the need to describe, analyze and display the behavior of dynamic systems.
-During recent decades, there has been a recognition of the importance of understanding the behavior of dynamic systems-how systems of many interacting elements change and evolve over time and how global phenomena can arise from local interactions of these elements.
+Computer-based modeling tools have largely grown out of the need to describe, analyze, and display the behavior of dynamic systems.
+During recent decades, there has been a recognition of the importance of understanding the behavior of dynamic systems - how systems of many interacting elements change and evolve over time and how large-scale patterns can arise from local interactions of these elements.
 New research projects on chaos, self-organization, adaptive systems, nonlinear dynamics, and artificial life are all part of this growing interest in systems dynamics.
-The interest has spread from the scientific community to popular culture, with the publication of general-interest books about research into dynamic systems (e.g., Gleick 1987; Waldrop 1992; Gell-Mann 1994; Kelly 1994; Roetzheim 1994; Holland 1995; Kauffman 1995).
+The interest has spread from the scientific community to popular culture, with the publication of many general-interest books about research into dynamic systems (e.g., Barabasi, 2002; Bonabeau et al., 2001; Buchanan, 2002; Gell-Mann, 1994; Holland 1998; Johnson, 2001; Kauffman, 1995; Kelly, 1994; Roetzheim, 1994; Waldrop, 1992).

-Research into dynamic systems touches on some of the deepest issues in science and philosophy-order vs. chaos, randomness vs. determinacy, analysis vs. synthesis.
+Research into dynamic systems touches on some of the deepest issues in science and philosophy - order vs. chaos, randomness vs. determinacy, analysis vs. synthesis.
 The study of dynamic systems is not just a new research tool or new area of study for scientists.
-The study of dynamic systems stands as a new form of literacy for all, a new way of describing, viewing and symbolizing phenomena in the world.
+The study of dynamic systems stands as a new form of literacy, a new way of viewing, describing, and symbolizing phenomena in the world.
 The language of the present mathematics and science curriculum employs static representations.
 Yet, our world is, of course, constantly changing.
-This disjunct between the world of dynamic experience and the world of static school representations stands as one source of student alienation from the current curriculum.
-The theoretical and computer-based tools arising out of the study of dynamic systems can describe and display the changing phenomena of science and the everyday world.
+This disjunct between the world of dynamic experience and the world of static school representations stands as one source of student alienation from traditional curricula (Bertalanffy, 1975; Stroup, 2002; Wilensky, 1997b).
+The gap between students' experience of the world around them and mathematical representations of that experience has grown even larger as students increasingly play in virtual worlds and games (Turkle, 1995; Bruckman, 1994; Kafai, 1998) which make use of dynamic representations.
+Such dynamic representations, theoretical perspectives and computer-based tools arising out of the study of dynamic systems can describe and display the changing phenomena of science and the everyday world.
+Moreover, these tools can do so in ways that are accessible to large numbers of students.
+There is therefore now an opportunity to enable many more students to engage in genuine science and mathematics inquiry, to explore and characterize how systems unfold and change over time, to uncover the dynamics at work that create seemingly static patterns in nature and society and, through such inquiry, to bring this new form of literacy, a literacy in the dynamics and patterns of change, to the great majority of students and citizens.